-Under-inflated tires are one of the most underestimated causes of tire failure and are responsible for over 660 deaths every year on American roads.
-By using the best tire pressure gauges available and performing frequent check-ups of the air pressure in your tires could prevent such failures easily.
+Under-inflated tires are one of the most underestimated causes of tire failure.
+They are responsible for over 660 deaths every year on American roads.
+Using the best tire pressure gauges available and performing frequent check-ups of the air pressure in your tires could prevent such failures easily.

 Air pressure gauges come in all shapes and sizes depending on the specific use they are designed for but they are all pretty easy to work with.
 Whether you’d rather buy yourself a fancy gauge with all the bells and whistles or a more sturdy and professional one makes no real difference as long as it’s reliable and easy to use.

 5 Best Tire Pressure Gauge Reviews